 Trying to sleep with a noisy air conditioner is hard enough.
 A loud generator makes it doubly hard.
 Our propane generator makes the noise of the AC and the generator at least tolerable.

-I do the requisite full hour exercise period, using the time to knock around the RV, do some cleanup, check to make sure all is well, and often work on some project I have going.
+I do the requisite full-hour exercise period, using the time to knock around the RV, do some cleanup, check to make sure all is well, and often work on some projects I have going.

 So, if you haven't been doing so, start now.
 Let your RV generator get some regular exercise.